w3c/wcag3/guidelines/groups/input-operation/input-operation/hover-content-persistent.md

 :::

 :::example
-Additional content controlled by the user agent includes browser tooltips created through use of the HTML <code class="language-html">title</code> attribute.
+Additional content controlled by the user agent includes browser tooltips created through use of the HTML `title` attribute.
 :::

 :::example